If you want to build stronger legs, don’t overlook the importance of learning a little bit about your leg muscle anatomy.

 “People try to isolate the individual quad muscles, but they’re all controlled by the same nerves,” says John Rusin, DPT, a physical therapist and elite fitness coach.

-Located on the back of your thighs, your hamstrings perform the opposite function of the quads, bending your leg at the knee joint and assisting your butt muscles in extending your hip joint, pushing your thigh backward.
+Located on the back of your thigh, your hamstrings perform the opposite function of the quads, bending your leg at the knee joint and assisting your butt muscles in extending your hip joint, pushing your thigh backward.

 Each time you take a step, the hamstrings move from a stretched position to a contracted position.
 During a hard run, this happens in a split second.
 If the hamstrings aren’t strong, this fast contraction can lead to injury.